Dermatology Shapiro Summer Research Scholars

 How to Apply

-- Review the list of dermatologist-mentored projects below.
+• Review the list of dermatologist-mentored projects below.
+2026 projects will be finalized by November 30, 2025.

-- If you are selected, work with your mentor to submit a SMPH Shapiro Project Application (deadline for Summer 2024 is March 3, 2024).
+• If you are selected, work with your mentor to submit a SMPH Shapiro Project Application (deadline for Summer 2026 will be March 2026).

 FAQ